SQL is a programming language for manipulating databases. Discover everything you need to know about it: how it works, use cases, learning methods…

 Indeed, a database is made of tables.
 Each of these tables is composed of columns and rows, and represents a set of data.
 Therefore, SQL allows you to create or manipulate tables.

 Several SQL commands are frequently used to work with databases such as “CREATE DATABASE” or “CREATE TABLE”.

 The “SELECT” command allows you to find or extract data from a database.
 “UPDATE” allows you to adjust or edit data, and “DELETE” allows you to delete some data.

 These are just a few examples of very commonly used commands, to give you an overview of how SQL works.
 The more complex the database, the more commands the user will need to use.

-These commands are used to write “queries” to manipulate the data in the databases.
+These commands are used to make queries to find/manipulate the data in databases.
 The system interprets and processes these commands, for example to create a new record in a database.

 SQL is used in all areas where databases are used.
 In other words, it can be found in almost any field where data is generated and analyzed.